4-6-2: Indonesia

-The majority of the class were scrapped by the Indonesian Railway soon after Indonesia's independence.
-The last survivor was number C5317, which lasted until the final days of steam locomotives in Indonesia.
-During its last days in service before retirement, it was used to haul local passenger trains between Bangil and Surabaya Kota.
+After Japanese occupation and Indonesian Independence, both locomotives renumbered as C50 and C53.
+The majority of the class had been scrapped after independence (around 1960-70s).
+It could be said the C50 classes were the extinct class of express locomotives due to lack of documentations and they were scrapped when the last 2 of them were still operating in Tanjungkarang around 1970s.
+The last survivor of C53 was number 17, which lasted until the final days of steam locomotives in Indonesia.
+During its last days in service before retirement, it was used to haul local passenger trains between Bangil and Surabaya Kota and now preserved as static display at the Transportation Museum of Taman Mini Indonesia Indah.